brysonm96/CSE-212/Data Structures Tutorial/stack.md

 Let's put what we learned to the test.
 Write a code that will prompt the user to add an item to a grocery list.
 After adding an item, the user should be asked if they would like to add another item or undo their last item.
-Use a stack list to handle the case where the user undoes the last item added to the list.
+Use a stack so you can handle the case where the user undoes the last item added to the list.
+The user will be prompted to add an item until the user indicates no.
+The list will then be displayed to the user and the code ends.

 ### Test Cases